mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

-doesn't work as someone inexperienced might expect because when `loader.load` calls the callback it's not calling it with the dot `.` operator so by default `this` will be null (unless the loader explicitly sets it to someting).
+doesn't work as someone inexperienced might expect because when `loader.load` calls the callback it's not calling it with the dot `.` operator so by default `this` will be null (unless the loader explicitly sets it to something).
 If you want `this` to be `someobject` when the callback happens you need to tell JavaScript that by binding it to the function.